LiZhaoLab/D.suzukii_genomes_and_analysis/README.md

 version https://git-lfs.github.com/spec/v1

-Detailed information of the files in the folder
+Detailed information of the files in the folder RawDataForD. suzukiiBehaviorAssay:

 Detailed information of the files in the folder MK_test: